Hermsi1337/docker-sshd/README.md

-# Make your OpenSSH fly on Alpine
+## Make your OpenSSH fly on Alpine

-## Overview
+### Overview
-Use this Dockerfile / -image to start a sshd-server upon a lightweight Alpine container. <br>
+Use this Dockerfile / -image to start a sshd-server upon a lightweight Alpine container.

 ### Features
 * Always installs the latest OpenSSH-Version available for Alpine